MESAHub/mesa/docs/source/just_a_module.rst

   my_mesa_dir = '/Users/fxt/mesa_work/r12778'

+while you are editing the file, explore the source code.
+Save and exit sample_eos.f.
-Now build the executable
+Now explore the makefile, and use it to build the executable

 ::

      make

-And run the executable, named sample
+Run the executable, named sample

 .. code-block:: console